 - Why does it matter and how to use it?

-And believe me, this aspect is not as complicated as it sounds.
+And believe me, it is not as complicated as it sounds.

 Without further ado, let’s get started.